ipfs/specs/UNIXFS.md

 Each entry in the repeated metadata field corresponds to the linked file/directory at the same offset in the Links section of the outer dag-pb.
 This field is appropriate in nodes with type `Directory` and `HAMTShard`.
 However, metadata should _not_ be specified for links that point to other HAMT shards.

+For some context, this solution was chosen over embedding the metadata in the file itself because:

+1. It allows accessing the metadata without downloading the target files.
+2. More importantly, it avoids changing the root hash of the target files to allow for better deduplication.

 ### Using an intermediate node

 DEPRECATED